okeyubah/okeyubah.github.io/index.md

-## Welcome to the Okey's website, the new way to learn
+## Welcome to Okey's blog, the new way to learn coding

 You can use the [editor on GitHub](https://github.com/okeyubah/okeyubah.github.io/edit/main/index.md) to maintain and preview the content for your website in Markdown files.